What’s In It For Suppliers?

 A Growing Force within Craft Beer

-In the past year, over 150 new member-brewers have joined the IBA.
-That brings total members to over 400 with combined production of almost 2-million barrels.
-That’s the equivalent of some of the largest regional breweries and 7% of total independent craft production.
-In the past year alone, members have made over $11 million in purchases from IBA suppliers, and that growth is only going to continue.
+In the past year, over 125 new member-brewers have joined the IBA.
+That brings total members to over 430 with combined production of almost 2-million barrels.
+That’s the equivalent of some of the largest regional breweries and over 7% of total independent craft production.
+In the past year alone, members have made over $14 million in purchases from IBA suppliers, and that growth is only going to continue.

 Member-Brewers are Actually Incentivized to Buy More From Suppliers

-The majority of the volume-rebate money the IBA collects from suppliers gets returned to directly to brewers as profit-sharing based on each brewery’s spending through the IBA.
+The majority of the volume-rebate money the IBA collects from suppliers gets returned directly to brewers as profit-sharing based on each brewery’s spending through the IBA.
 This creates a feedback loop incentivizing greater participation and purchasing.
+We also have the BrewBucks Rewards Program™ that actually pays members to participate in supplier programs.

 Supplier Exclusivity